 \keywords{Non-susy brane, String/QCD duality, Finite temperature glueball mass, Pseudo-scalar glueball, QCD phase transition}

 The Relativistic Heavy Ion Collider (RHIC) has already confirmed the plasma state of nucleons.
-At extremely high energy, the nucleons completely dissolve and produce the plasma state of free quarks and gluon -- free from all kinds of self interactions.
-As energy decreases we move from the deconfined (plasma) state to confined (bound state of quarks and gluon) state and at the sufficiently low energy, we get back to the nuclear matters or the hadronic states without any free quark-gluon.
-Now when the energy decreases from the plasma state the self interaction dominates and then self interacting gluons form the glueball.
-Thus we get a mixed phase of the free gluon and glueball.
-As the energy decreases further the glueball mass increases gradually as a result of increasing self-coupling.
-In this transition process, we have a particular range of the temperature ~$175\pm 15$MeV, below which we have the glueball dominated phase or the confined phase and above which we have the free gluon dominated phase or the deconfined phase.
-So, the glueball spectrum is essential to study various significant properties of the confined QCD.
-Till the date, no high energy experiment has confirmed the existence of glueball, so there is a lack of the phenomenological strength.
-However, the MIT bag model, Skyrme model, chiral perturbation theory, heavy baryon perturbation theory have been modeled to describe the confined regime of the QCD, the glueball is not completely explored.
-The MIT bag model \cite{Jaffe:1975fd} gives a theoretical model of the glueball for various quantum numbers (spin, parity etc).
-According to this model, depending on the number and property of the constituent single-gluon states, we can have glueballs of different spin and parity $J^{PC}$, where $J$ denotes spin of the glueball and $P$ and $C$ denote parity and charge conjugation respectively.
-For example, $0^{++},\,2^{++},\, 0^{-+},\,2^{-+}$ are made of two single gluon modes where $0^{++},\,1^{+-} ,\,3^{+-}$ consist three single gluon modes.
-The pseudo-scalar glueball has spin $J=0$, parity $P=-1$ and $C=+1$ since it is chargeless. $0^{-+}$ consists a transverse electric and a transverse magnetic gluon modes \cite{Mathieu:2008me}.
+At extremely high energy, the nucleons completely dissolve and produce the plasma state of free quarks and gluons without interactions.
+As energy decreases we move from the deconfined (plasma) state to confined (bound state of quarks and gluons) state and at sufficiently low energy, we get back the nuclear matters or the hadronic states without any free quarks and gluons.
+Now when the energy decreases from the plasma state the interactions among the constituents dominates and the interacting gluons form glueballs.
+Thus we get a mixed phase of free gluons and glueballs.
+As the energy decreases further the glueball mass increases gradually as a result of increasing coupling.
+In this transition process, we have a particular range of temperature ~$175\pm 15$MeV, below which we have the glueball dominated phase or the confined phase and above which we have the free gluon dominated phase or the deconfined phase.
+So, the glueball spectrum is essential to study various important properties of the confined QCD.
+Till date, no high energy experiment has confirmed the existence of glueball, so there is a lack of phenomenological evidence.
+However, the MIT bag model, the Skyrme model, chiral perturbation theory, heavy baryon perturbation theory have been modeled to describe the confined phase of QCD; the glueball is not fully explored in that respect.
+The MIT bag model \cite{Jaffe:1975fd} is a theoretical model of the glueball for various quantum numbers (spin, parity etc).
+According to this model, depending on the number and the properties of the constituent single-gluon states, we can have glueballs of different spin and parity $J^{PC}$, where $J$ denotes spin of the glueball and $P$ and $C$ denote the spatial parity and the charge conjugation parity respectively.
+For example, $0^{++},\,2^{++},\, 0^{-+},\,2^{-+}$ are made of two gluon modes, whereas, $0^{++},\,1^{+-},\,3^{+-}$ consist of three gluon modes.
+The pseudo-scalar glueball has spin $J=0$, parity $P=-1$ and $C=+1$ since it is chargeless. $0^{-+}$ consists of a transverse electric and a transverse magnetic gluon modes \cite{Mathieu:2008me}.